-- Technical expertise in the required fields of: water and natural resource management, informational technology, developing of information portals with focus on environment and ecology. - Demonstrated experience in similar project and relevant fields (please provide updated list of projects, preferably in the country). - Presence of the company in Mongolia or the Russian Federation. - Fluency in writing and spoken the Russian language. - Good in writing and spoken the English language. - Availability of required tools and materials for the scientific work.
+- Technical expertise in the required fields of: education and capacity building. - Demonstrated experience in similar project and relevant fields (please provide updated list of projects, preferably in the country). - Presence of the company in the Russian Federation. - Fluency in writing and spoken the Russian language. - Availability of required tools and materials for the scientific work.